-Step 6: Accept the terms of the license agreement.
+Step 6: Accept the terms of the license agreement and click Finish.

-Sometimes you may get security warning while installing, Click Install anyway.
+Sometimes you may get a security warning while installing.
+Click Install anyway.

 Step 7: Restart the eclipse to complete the installation.

-Test Scenario: Check if the user is able to login the website in multiple browsers and ensure that the webpage implementation and styles are the same across all the browsers.
+Consider the test scenario where a user wants to login to a website in multiple browsers and ensure that the webpage implementation and styles are the same across all the browsers.

 Step 1: Right your project → New → File

-Right the TestNG.xml file and select Run As → TestNG suite
+Right-click the TestNG.xml file and select Run As →TestNG suite

-Exceptions are events which cause the java program to end abruptly without giving expected output.
-Below are the most common exceptions that occur while executing tests in WebDriver.
+Exceptions are events that cause the Java program to end abruptly without giving the expected output.
+Below are the most common exceptions that occur when executing tests in Selenium WebDriver.

-NoSuchElementException occurs when the WebDriver is can’t locate an element.
+NoSuchElementException occurs when the Selenium WebDriver can’t locate an element.

 2.java.lang.IllegalStateException: The driver executable does not exist:

-This would be due to the driver is not actually found in the specified path.
+This exception occurs when the driver is not found in the specified path

 3. org.openqa.selenium.firefox.NotConnectedException: Unable to connect to host 127.0.0.1 on port 7055 after 45000ms

-This might be the version compatibility of the browser and the selenium.
-Check the compatibility of the browser and the driver in the download page of the driver.
+This is due to the version incompatibility of the browser and the Selenium.
+Check the compatibility of the browser and the driver on the download page of the driver.

 In this section of the Selenium Java testing tutorial, we deep dive into performing parallel testing on a local Selenium Grid.
-When performing cross browser automation with Selenium & Java, you might want to run your test script against several browser & OS combinations, this is why running your test sequentially might turn out to be time-consuming and a non-scalable process.
+When performing cross browser automation with Selenium and Java, you might want to run your test script against several browsers & OS combinations.
+This is why running your test sequentially might turn out to be time-consuming and a non-scalable process.

 Let’s say you want to run cross browser tests on 50 browsers & OS combinations Also, each test script takes about 100 seconds to run a test script.
-If you run these tests sequentially, i.e. one after one, you’ll take a total of 5000 seconds to run these tests.
-This is essentially around 1 hours 23 min.
+If you run these tests sequentially you’ll take a total of 5000 seconds to run these tests.
+This is essentially around 1 hour 23 min.
 That’s a lot of time!
 Don’t you think so?

-But if you run tests in parallel, let’s say you run 5 parallel sessions, where you run 5 tests at the same time.
-Total time would come down to 1000 seconds, i.e. 16 mins approx. So you end up saving more than an hour of your time.
+But if you run tests in parallel, let’s say you run five parallel sessions, where you run five tests simultaneously.
+Total time would come down to 1000 seconds, i.e., 16 mins approx. So you end up saving more than an hour of your time.

-Parallel testing in Selenium is performed with the help of Selenium Grid.
+Parallel testing in Selenium is realized using a Selenium Grid.
 Selenium Grid routes test commands to browser instances on remote machines (that match the desired test combination).
-Here are the two main components, these are:
+Here are the two main components of the Selenium Grid:

 The timeline tab shows the number of builds recorded.
 You can toggle Test View from Build View to see the list of executed tests.
 LambdaTest provides an option to filter the tests/Build based on the date,users,build name and the status.

-The automation logs tab provide complete details such as the browser in which the test was automated, the operating system, the status of the test, the execution time of the test,the screenshot of each and every WebDriver command execution, the logs captured while test execution, the test execution video and finally the feature to download all the captured data.
+The Automation Logs tab provides complete details such as the browser in which the test was automated, the operating system, the status of the test, the execution time of the test, the full page screenshot of every WebDriver command execution, the logs captured while test execution, the test execution video and finally the feature to download all the captured data.

 Let’s Take A Quick Recap!

-To summarise this Selenium & Java Tutorial, I explored the importance of browser automation, features of Selenium WebDriver and Selenium Grid.
-I also explored how browser automation can be performed in a single browser, multiple browsers one at a time or even in parallel.
-I explained the importance of automated browser testing and parallel testing which provides an idea of wider compatibility.
-The available tools have to be leveraged effectively so as to ensure that the webpage behaves the same across all browsers.
+In this Selenium Java testing Tutorial, we explored the importance of cross browser automation and Selenium WebDriver along with the Selenium Grid features.
+We also explored how Selenium Java testing automation can be performed in a single browser, multiple browsers one at a time, or even in parallel.
+We saw the importance of automated browser Java testing and parallel testing, which provides an idea of wider compatibility.
+The available tools must be leveraged effectively to ensure that the webpage behaves the same across all browsers.

-Testing on different browser & OS combinations is the key factor for successful test completion for browser automation with Selenium and Java, helping to ensure better user experience too.
-Your test coverage should ensure that your users get an seamless user experience across their devices.
-Your Selenium test automation has to provide the confidence that not a single critical defect has been ignored in the producy.
+Testing on different browsers & OS combinations is the key factor for successful test completion for cross browser automation with Selenium and Java, which helps to ensure a better user experience.
+Your test coverage should ensure that your users get a seamless user experience across their devices.
+In addition, your Selenium test automation has to provide the confidence that not a single critical defect has been ignored in the product.

-I hope you have gained knowledge and interest by reading this browser automation with Selenium & Java Tutorial.
-I would love to hear your comments on this article, feel free to share them in the comment section down below.
-Dive into the automation pool and explore melange of features hidden beneath it.
+I hope you have gained knowledge and interest by reading this cross browser automation with Selenium and Java testing Tutorial.
+I would love to hear your comments on this article; feel free to share them in the comment section below.
+Dive into the automation pool and explore a melange of features hidden beneath it.
 Learn…Explore….Share…!!!!! 😊